WalfredMA/Ancestral/CBP/README.md

-Use Conditional Binomial Probability to determine local ethnicity
+Use Conditional Binomial Probability (CBP) to determine local ethnicity

 -----------Usage-----------